awsdocs/aws-elemental-mediastore-user-guide/README.md

-## AWD Elemental MediaStore User Guide
+## AWS Elemental MediaStore User Guide

 The open source version of the AWS Elemental MediaStore user guide.
 You can submit feedback and content suggestions by submitting issues in this repo or by making proposed changes and submitting a pull request.